CISRS Scaffolding Course Part 1: Tube & Fitting, designed for scaffolding professionals across the UK.

 The program includes both classroom instruction and practical training, enabling students to acquire the skills needed for safe and effective work in scaffolding.

-What Will I Receive After Completing this Course?
+What Will I Receive Upon Completion?

 You will earn a certificate after completing the CISRS Scaffolding Part 1 Tube and Fitting Course, which allows you to apply only for the CISRS Trainee Scaffolder Card, as the blue CISRS Scaffolder Card is not awarded after Part 1.